NikolaiVChr/jsb-to-png/README.md

 In this folder PNG of the tables will be output, it *will* overwrite if the folder is not empty.

 Each table in the JSB input file that you want to graph *MUST* have name="mytable" attribute in the `<table>` tag.
 That name will also be used a Y-axis title in the graphs.
+Do not have multiple tables with same name since its used in naming the image files also.

 For 2D and 3D tables `<independentVar>` tags *MUST* all have lookup= attributes